244th Rifle Division: Operation Typhoon

-The German command had concentrated eight divisions on a 16km front opposite the 162nd and 242nd Rifle Divisions of 30th Army and the adjacent 244th.
+The German command had concentrated eight divisions on a 16 km front opposite the 162nd and 242nd Rifle Divisions of 30th Army and the adjacent 244th.
 Konev had moved to command of Western Front and 19th Army was now led by Lt.
 Gen. M. F. Lukin.
 Operation Typhoon began at 0530 hours on October 2 with preparatory air strikes and artillery strikes across the entire Front sector.
 After 45 minutes the ground attack began, including a large number of tanks, which was unexpected on this sector due to the absence of good roads.
 In order to outflank the fairly compact deployment of the 162nd the German forces took advantage of the weak defense of the overextended 911th Rifle Regiment.
 Within three hours some units of the 162nd and 242nd were encircled.
-At 1435 hours up to 40 German tanks were detected 14-15km behind the Soviet front line, and a 1.5km-wide gap between the 162nd and the 244th was being covered by only a single platoon of the 325th Reconnaissance Company.
+At 1435 hours up to 40 German tanks were detected 14–15 km behind the Soviet front line, and a 1.5 km-wide gap between the 162nd and the 244th was being covered by only a single platoon of the 325th Reconnaissance Company.
 Lukin had concentrated his main strength on his left wing and the 244th had no support beyond its own resources.
 Shcherbakov in turn had concentrated on his left flank where the terrain was more suitable for tanks.
-This left the 911th Regiment, with just two battalions (the 3rd Battalion was in support of the 91st Rifle Division), defending 9km of marshy ground backed by one battalion of the 776th Artillery Regiment.
+This left the 911th Regiment, with just two battalions (the 3rd Battalion was in support of the 91st Rifle Division), defending 9 km of marshy ground backed by one battalion of the 776th Artillery Regiment.
 The first line was soon overrun, the 913th Regiment was outflanked and cut off, and the 907th attempted to come to its aid.
 Its counterattack, led by its commander, Lt.
 Col. M. Ya.
 Usanov, closed the gap with the 913th but Usanov was killed in action.
 At 1825 a German force of two battalions and 15 tanks managed to split the division's combat position in two.
 The remnants of the 911th were hurled back to the northeast and continued fighting in the area of Sergeevka.
 The bulk of the division, under pressure from superior forces, fell back to the east, where they became threatened with encirclement.